In-SPi-AR/Sonic-Pi-/README.md

 # Sonic-Pi-DayTime-25
-Here you'll find the Play 60 Sonic Pi source files for the DayTime 25 MusicEdNet conference Include are the coded audio files in .rb file format and require additonal samples in *.wav format
+Here you'll find the Play 60 Sonic Pi source files for the DayTime 25 MusicEdNet conference Include are the coded audio files in .rb file format and required additonal samples in *.wav format

 Not all Sonic pi files need additional samples but I have include the extra wav files required for the files that need them